The German shepherd is a dog famous for its bravery, loyalty and intelligence.

 Key: The best time to breed your Female German shepherd is when it’s on the second heat period.
 This period occurs between the ages of 18-24 months.
 For me, I always breed my female dogs when they reach the age of 20 months.

-During this period, the bitches are fertile, consequently increasing the chances of having many puppies.
+During this period, the GSDs are fertile, consequently increasing the chances of having many puppies.

 Amazing Facts: A dog by the name Bluey from Australia holds the world’s oldest dog record.
 Bluey lived for a record 29 years.